 Before settling on a ceremony site, visit it several times during the same season, day of the week, and time of day as you plan to marry.
 Take note of pedestrian traffic and the position of the sun; this will determine where you place your officiant, bridal party, and guests.
 (For example, you don't want people squinting into late-afternoon rays.)
 Try to anticipate potential problems beforehand.
 Are there any restroom facilities?
 Is there ample parking?

 You also need to find out if other events that might be disruptive—a concert or Little League game—will be taking place during your vows.
 Park officials may be able to clue you in.

 Once you've determined the perfect place, contact the park's administrative office and find out if weddings are allowed there.
 After you get the OK, ask about regulations and whether you have to reserve the site.
 You'll most likely need at least one permit, which is usually issued by your local parks department.
 It will state whether you will be allowed to bring in chairs and toilets, play music, and have guests throw birdseed.
 Read the fine print to see if there's a cleanup stipulation.
 Many parks charge fines for garbage left behind.

 Permits are usually issued free of charge, but you'll probably have to pay a small location fee.
-"National parks charge anywhere between $50 and $200," says Roger di Silvestro, senior director of communications for the National Parks Conservation Association, in Washington, D.C.
+"National parks charge anywhere between $50 and $200," says Roger di Silvestro, former senior director of communications for the National Parks Conservation Association, in Washington, D.C.
 "State, city, and town parks each have their own fees, which will vary from place to place."